Startups

 ArchitectureBest forTypical gross marginPrimary risk

-developer workstation showing code, logs, and monitoring dashboards for AI systems
+developer desk with code editor, logs, and monitoring dashboards for an AI application

-Distribution is the third moat, and the one founders underweight.
-Incumbents bundle AI into suites; startups must either (a) build bottoms-up adoption with undeniable ROI, (b) partner into ecosystems (Salesforce AppExchange, Microsoft Teams, Atlassian Marketplace), or (c) own a channel (community, content, or a vertical network).
-The best 2026 companies pick one distribution thesis and build product around it—not the other way around.
+Distribution is the third moat, and it’s where founders still act like it’s an afterthought.
+Incumbents bundle AI into suites.
+Startups need a distribution thesis they can execute: bottoms-up adoption with obvious ROI, marketplace distribution through ecosystems (Salesforce AppExchange, Microsoft Teams, Atlassian Marketplace), or a channel they own (community, content, or a vertical network).
+Pick one and build the product so activation and pricing match the channel.

-Unit economics in 2026: compute is a COGS line item you can’t hand-wave
+Unit economics in 2026: inference is a real COGS line, so treat it like one

 Key Takeaway

-In 2026, “AI margins” are engineered.
-If you can’t state your target cost-per-task and the controls that keep you there, you don’t have a business model—you have a demo.
+In 2026, margins aren’t a hope—they’re engineered.
+If you can’t name your target cost per outcome and the controls that keep it there, you’re not selling software.
+You’re selling a demo.

-Practically, teams should instrument three metrics weekly: (1) inference cost as a percentage of revenue (many healthy businesses keep it in the single digits to low teens), (2) cost per successful outcome (e.g., cost per resolved ticket, cost per approved invoice), and (3) fallback rate (how often you had to route to a more expensive model or a human).
-This is where the startup advantage still exists: you can build a tight, opinionated loop between product, engineering, and finance faster than a suite vendor.
+If you want three metrics that actually change behavior, track these weekly: inference cost as a share of revenue, cost per successful outcome (whatever “successful” means in your product), and escalation rate (how often you had to route to a pricier model or a human reviewer).
+This is still a startup advantage: you can wire product, engineering, and finance into the same feedback loop faster than a suite vendor.

-How to build an AI workflow product that enterprises will actually deploy
+Building an AI workflow product enterprises deploy (not just pilot)

-1. Ship in “assist mode” first (drafts and suggestions), not “act mode.”
+1. Start in assist mode (drafts and suggestions), not act mode.

-3. Require explicit approvals for high-risk actions until trust is earned.
+3. Keep explicit approvals on high-risk actions until performance is steady.

-4. Define a rollback and incident process before expanding access.
+4. Define rollback and incident handling before expanding permissions.

-5. Graduate customers from pilot to SLA only after eval thresholds are met.
+5. Move from pilot to SLA only after eval gates are consistently passing.

-Table 2: Deployment checklist for AI workflow products (what enterprise buyers look for in 2026)
+Table 2: Deployment checklist for AI workflow products (what buyers expect in 2026)

 AreaMinimum bar“Enterprise-ready” barOwner